mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 Ha!
 Like I should be talking.

 Fun music though.
 Repetitive but at least you can dance to it, even if it's just banging all about.
-Plus there was an impromptu acoustic show after the main even where the band members were playing around while also making coffee in the stage area.
+Plus there was an impromptu acoustic show after the main event where the band members were playing around while also making coffee in the stage area.
 So damn punk.

 </section>
 <section class="sex-tapes-chat" markdown="1">